Email powers modern business and life - but it's not as secure as most people assume.

 Recipient authentication: Makes sure only the intended person can open the message.
 This may include SMS codes, identity checks, or challenge-response questions.

 Authentication protocols: SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), and DMARC (Domain-based Message Authentication, Reporting & Conformance) confirm the legitimacy of sender domains and help prevent spoofing.
+These sit among the five key standards of email authentication.

 "Robust email authentication is the gatekeeper of secure communication.